Learning how to talk about health problems is very important when you have to go to the doctor or call for help.

-How to Talk about Health Problems in English
+- 5 How to Give Recommendations about Health Problems

 - Skin: skin irritation, skin inflammation, redness, tenderness, swelling, rash, itching, acne, pimple, blister, burn, scar, scratch

 - Ear: wax blockage, hearing loss, earache, ruptured eardrum.